A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 The Protocol Modification Problem

-The entire framework operates on Bitcoin's existing base layer and a consortium-operated sidechain.
+The entire framework operates on Bitcoin's existing base layer and The ₿ridge Network, the consortium's federated Bitcoin sidechain.
 No fork is required.
 No protocol modification is proposed.
 The BTCADP specification reads publicly available trade data.
 The ₿C denomination is computed from arithmetic.
 The reserve ledgers sit in standard Bitcoin wallets.
-The sidechain handles token circulation, and base layer settlement secures the reserves.
+The ₿ridge Network handles balance circulation, and base layer settlement secures the reserves.
 Bitcoin's protocol is treated as complete.
 The infrastructure built above it is what changes.

 The issuing institution profits not from lending or leverage, but from operating infrastructure whose success appreciates the reserve asset on its own balance sheet.